PandaSekh/lepre/README.md

 > 🐰 Lightweight Emoji Picker for React Enthusiasts

 Lepre is a thin and lightweight (<1Kb) emoji picker library for React.
-It's fully customizable and was inspired by Github's comment reactions.
+It's fully customizable and was inspired by [Github's reactions](https://github.blog/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/).

 ## Install